JoshuaDuq/PsychoPy_Thermal_EEG/README.md

 1. Ensure all hardware is connected and powered on.
 2. Start the BrainVision Recorder software and enable the Remote Control Server.
 3. Run the main script from PsychoPy Coder or a terminal: `python main_experiment.py`.
+   * If you want to perform a dry run without hardware, execute `python main_experiment_sim.py` instead.
+This simulation prints all hardware commands to the console.
 4. A dialog box will appear.
 Fill in the following information:
     * `participant`: The participant ID (default: `sub0000`).
     * `com_thermode`: The COM port for the thermode (default: `COM15`).